Clinical Trials for Ages 4 Months to <2 Years

 - No treatment discontinuations

-- 1 patient discontinued due to withdrawal of consent
+- 1 patient withdrew due to difficulty with blood draws

 - 4 serious AEs occurred in 2 patients3- 1 patient had constipation, distal intestinal obstruction syndrome (DIOS), and eczema herpeticum